The Mount Barker

 This project achieves the provision and planting of 4,000 local native plants in the Mount Barker Council area every year.

 Packs of 20 local native plants are sold every Autumn for $25, subsidised by Council.
 The species are selected for their biodiversity value and suitability for the home garden.
-Opening of plant pack sales are promoted on social media by Second Nature and Mount Barker District Council, the packs are limited and always sell out.

 Resources about how to care for your seedlings, wildlife gardening and sustainable garden design are all available for free, the project also has its own Facebook page which regularly shares information such as planting tips and events.